 The following diagram illustrates the pipeline of transformations we will be performing in our application:

 Each of these individual transformations will be described in detail throughout this guide.

-Before preceding with this guide be sure to review the Row Model Overview as it provides some context for choosing the Server-side Row Model for big data applications.
+Before proceeding with this guide be sure to review the Row Model Overview as it provides some context for choosing the Server-Side Row Model for big data applications.